chasiumui/chasiumui/README.md

-- 👋 Hi, I’m @chasiumui
+- 👋 Hi, I’m @Tiffany
-- 👀 I’m interested in finding happiness
+- 👀 I’m interested in data science
-- 🌱 I’m currently learning how to code
+- 🌱 I’m currently learning how to build models
-- 💞️ I’m looking to collaborate on creating the future
+- 💞️ I’m looking to build career in digital industry
-- 📫 How to reach me ... lawtty.tif@gmail.com
+- 📫 How to reach me ... lawtty.325@gmail.com

 <!---
 chasiumui/chasiumui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.